gurhub/surmagic/README.md

 ### Info

+This example uses:

-This example uses Xcode Version 11.1 (11A1027) and the Cocoapods.
-CocoaPods is a dependency manager for Swift and Objective-C Cocoa projects.
+* Xcode Version 11.1 (11A1027)
+* and the Cocoapods.

+**CocoaPods is a dependency manager for Swift and Objective-C Cocoa projects.**

 That's why in the script file we're using the workspace instead of the target.
 So, if you have a project without a workspace please update your **xcodebuild** lines in the script file with code below:

 ```
 xcodebuild -target "${PROJECT_NAME}"